 Shikoku Japan 88 Route Guide –Pilgrimage guide with detailed maps for the Shikoku pilgrimage walk.

 Personal documents – passport, bank card, credit card.

 Waterproof bags, protective covers – for moisture-sensitive items carried outside the backpack, such as personal documents or smartphone.

 Medication and drugstore items – according to your own needs.
 It is recommended to take plasters and blister plasters with you.

 Knife and small scissors – the knife I used mainly for peeling and cutting fruit.
 The scissors are useful for cutting plasters.

 Lighter – for lighting candles and incense sticks at the temples.

-Everything you take with you on the pilgrimage you will carry in your backpack or on your body for six or more weeks.
+Everything you take with you on the pilgrimage will be in your backpack or on your body for several weeks.

-While preparing for my pilgrimage I came across different recommendations on the internet and in print media.
-“The fully packed backpack should be no more than 10 to 15 % of your body weight”, or “no more than 10 kg for men and 7 kg for women”, etc.
+While preparing for my pilgrimage, I came across different recommendations on the internet and in print media.
+“The fully packed backpack should not be more than 10 to 15 % of the body weight or not more than 10 kg for men and 7 kg for women etc.”